Parental leave: Nordic countries

 The advancement of gender equality has also been on the political agenda of Nordic countries for decades.
 Although all Nordic countries have extended the total leave period, their policies towards father's quota are different.

 In Iceland, each parent receives paid leaves, and each parent can transfer a month to the other (therefore there are two transferable months between the parents).
 In Sweden, 90 days cannot be transferred from one parent to the other—i.e. each parent gets at least 90 days of parental leave, thus the quota applies equally to both parents and is not specifically fathers.
 In total, Sweden offers new parents 480 days of parental leave and these days can be used up until the child is 12 years old.
 The only Nordic country that does not provide fathers with a quota is Denmark, where women have the right to four weeks parent leave before giving birth and 14 weeks leave after giving birth.
 Thereafter, 32 weeks of parent leave are voluntarily divided between the man and the woman, making eight months leave entirely up to the family to decide.
 However, the dual earner/dual care model seems to be the direction of all the Nordic countries are moving in the construction of their parental leave systems.

 A study done in Norway found that when parental leave is granted for both parents, there is still gender inequality observed in the form of mothers being more likely to have part-time jobs compared to their partners.
-Since then, the government has provided child care support for parents who want them in order to encourage mothers to return to full-time jobs earlier, and it is effective to a certain extent.
+Since then, the government has provided child care support for parents who want them to encourage mothers to return to full-time jobs earlier, and it is effective to a certain extent.